gap-packages/polymaking/README.md

 This package is distributed under the terms of the GNU general public license version 2 or later (at your descretion).

+(C)2007-2013 by Marc Roeder,
+National University of Ireland, Galway

 Requirements
 ------------

-polymaking requires GAP version 4.4.
+polymaking requires GAP version 4.8.
 It also needs polymake to be installed.
 The GAPDoc package is needed to display the documentation. polymaking was written for the "first generation" polymake which was called as a command-line tool.
 Using it with a current ("next generation")